CS230 • Adversarial Attacks and Defenses

 Foundational Work

-- Szegedy et al. (2013) — introduced adversarial examples and showed that imperceptible perturbations can fool state-of-the-art classifiers across multiple modalities.
+Szegedy et al. (2013) — The first discovery of adversarial examples, showing that imperceptible perturbations can reliably fool state-of-the-art classifiers across vision, speech, and text.
+This paper sparked the entire field.

-- Goodfellow et al. (2014), Explaining and Harnessing Adversarial Examples — proposed the Fast Gradient Sign Method (FGSM) and argued that vulnerability arises from linearity in high dimensions.
+Goodfellow et al. (2014), Explaining and Harnessing Adversarial Examples — Introduced the Fast Gradient Sign Method (FGSM) and argued that adversarial examples arise from the linearity of neural networks in high dimensions, not just from overfitting or non-linear quirks.

 Core Attack and Defense Methods